Nathan Hochman

+Nathan Joseph Hochman (born November 26, 1963) is an American politician and attorney who has served as the 44th District Attorney of Los Angeles County since 2024.
+Hochman is a former federal prosecutor and Assistant U.S. Attorney General.

-Nathan J. Hochman is an American attorney.
-He served as United States Assistant Attorney General for the Tax Division of the United States Department of Justice in 2008.
+Hochman served as United States Assistant Attorney General for the Tax Division of the United States Department of Justice in 2008.
 Prior to that, Hochman was an Assistant United States Attorney for the Central District of California from 1990 to 1997, serving in the Criminal Division.
-Hochman also had an extensive career in the private sector, as a partner of several nationwide firms and as a leading expert in tax law, criminal defense, and environmental law.
-Hochman is currently General Counsel at Browne George Ross O’Brien Annaguey & Ellis.

-Hochman was President of the Los Angeles City Ethics Commission from 2011 to 2016.
+Hochman also had an extensive career in the private sector, as a partner of several nationwide firms and as a leading expert in tax law, criminal defense, and environmental law, and prior to becoming district attorney, was General Counsel at Ross LLP.
+Hochman was president of the Los Angeles City Ethics Commission from 2011 to 2016.

-He was the Republican nominee for the 2022 California Attorney General election.
+Hochman was the Republican nominee in the 2022 California Attorney General election.
+After becoming an independent, he defeated George Gascón in 2024 by a 20-point margin, becoming the 44th Los Angeles County District Attorney in a landslide.

 Early life and career

-Nathan Hochman was born to Bruce Hochman (1929-2011), a US Air Force Veteran who was among the first graduating class of UCLA School of Law and Harriet Hochman, who was an active non-profit leader in Los Angeles.
+Nathan Hochman was born to Bruce Hochman (1929–2011), a US Air Force veteran who was among the first graduating class of UCLA School of Law, and Harriet Hochman, who was an active non-profit leader in Los Angeles.
+His family is Jewish.

-Hochman graduated from Beverly Hills High School, then earned his Bachelor's degree from Brown University (magna cum laude and Phi Beta Kappa) and his Juris Doctor degree from Stanford Law School.
+Hochman graduated from Beverly Hills High School in 1981, then earned his Bachelor's degree from Brown University (magna cum laude and Phi Beta Kappa) and his Juris Doctor degree from Stanford Law School.
+At SLS, he served as the Executive Editor of Stanford Journal of International Law.

 After graduating, Hochman clerked for United States District Judge Stephen V. Wilson in Los Angeles.
 Soon after, Hochman became an Assistant US Attorney for the Central District of California.
 In that role, Hochman prosecuted over 180 cases in the criminal division, securing convictions against corrupt public officials, human and narcotics traffickers, money launderers, and more.
 Hochman also was the Environmental Crimes Coordinator for two years.

 As an Assistant US Attorney, Hochman spearheaded the Los Angeles Disaster Fraud Task Force which was formed in the wake of the 1994 Northridge Earthquake and tasked with prosecuting criminals who defrauded the federal aid programs established for emergency relief.

-Hochman has had a successful career as a partner in private practice, gaining national attention and recognition as an industry leading expert in tax law, criminal defense, and environmental law.
-He was a principal at Hochman, Salkin, Rettig, Toscher & Perez, PC, a law firm founded by his father, Bruce I. Hochman.
+Hochman was a principal at Hochman, Salkin, Rettig, Toscher & Perez, PC, a law firm founded by his father, Bruce I. Hochman.
 Hochman joined the firm of Bingham McCutchen, LLP in 2009 as a partner and then became a partner at Morgan, Lewis & Bockius LLP in 2014 when Bingham McCutchen combined with Morgan Lewis.
 At Morgan Lewis, he was the deputy chair of the White Collar Litigation and Government Investigations practice group.
 In 2019, Hochman joined the firm of Browne George Ross LLP in its Century City branch office.
+Hochman was currently general counsel at Ross LLP.